THE WHOLE PLANT

 The omega-6:omega-3 ratio of hemp seed is considered optimal for human nutrition.
 Because of hemp’s high seed yield, and the seeds high oil content, it has been used throughout the millennia in paints, varnishes, and as a lighting fuel.

-HEMP Party Submission: The HEMP Party submission to the NSW Inquiry into the use of Cannabis for medical purposes is available on the State Government website.
+The Marijuana (HEMP) Party submission to the NSW Inquiry into the use of Cannabis for medical purposes is available on the State Government website.
+HEMP Party Submission

-Some people seem to think the HEMP Party is only about industrial hemp or medical marijuana.
+Some people seem to think the Marijuana (HEMP) Party is only about industrial hemp or medical marijuana.